 Fortunately, as it was quite profitable and popular among the most greedy the cake didn’t disappear, changing its name to gâteau des san-cullottes.

 The ”bolo-rei” in Portugal was created in Confeitaria Nacional, in Lisbon around 1870, influenced by the French recipe.
 But the same happened with the Republic Revolution in October of 1910.
 The cake must change the name, as ‘’rei’’ (king) is a symbol of the defeated monarchy.
 The pastry-cooks obeyed, changed its name but time made it come back.
-We still call it ‘‘bolo-rei’’ and we managed to find a ‘’bolo-rainha’’ (queen’s cake) which dismisses the candied fruit sweetness.
+We still call it ‘‘bolo-rei’’ and we managed to find a ‘’bolo-rainha’’ (queen’s cake) which dismisses the candied fruit sweetness for those who don’t like.

 Source: As Nossas Voltas